HL7NZ/hpi/input/pagecontent/general.md

 ### HTTP Header Details

 All requests for all resources must include an http header **userid** that uniquely identifies the individual initiating the request.
-Preferably the CPN of the user would be provided, if known, otherwise a user name that allows the authenticated organisation to identify the individual.
+Preferably the hpi-person-id of the user would be provided, if known, otherwise a userid that allows the authenticated organisation to identify the individual.

 ### Security
 The HPI server uses the OAUTH2 Client Credentials flow for authentication and authorisation and complies with the SMART specification for backend services